gerardorodriguezdev/chamaleon/README.md

 If you have a mobile app with multiple environments, you usually need to generate a file depending on which environment you want to configure.
-However, for backend services you would need to expose the environment contents by environment variables, having 2 different ways when working with environments
+However, for backend services you would need to expose the environment contents by environment variables, having two different ways when working with environments

 ### Environment variables all over the place